-The process to make an expenditure is as follows: (Note: if you have a question whether an expense is permitted or not, prior to purchase please consult with the Clerk of the House.)
+The process to make an expenditure is as follows: (Note: if you have a question whether an expense is permitted or not, prior to purchase please consult with the Clerk of the House or the Secretary of the Senate.)

 - 1) Incur an expense.
 This creates an invoice, receipt, statement or memo of which the original is submitted for payment or reimbursement.
 This document becomes a public record once submitted for reimbursement. - 2) Generate a completed Approval for Payment (AFP) form.
-The Chief Clerk's Office will be happy to assist you in this or you can find a blank copy of this form on the House intranet.
+The Chief Clerk's Office or the Secretary of the Senate's Office will be happy to assist you in this or you can find a blank copy of this form on the House intranet.
 Attach original documentation to the completed AFP and proceed to step three. - 3) Obtain Signatures. - a) The Member needs to authorize their approval by their signature.
 The signature may appear on the AFP, the invoice, receipt, statement, or memo.
-Then: - b) The Chief Clerk needs to approve the expense and sign.
-Send the AFP and documents to the Chief Clerk of the House for all Representative office expenditures.
-Caucus offices have authorized designees for Caucus Office related expenses which do not go through the CCO. - 4) The approved AFP and documentation is forwarded to Financial Services to be processed.
+Then: - b) The Chief Clerk or Secretary of the Senate need to approve the expense and sign.
+Send the AFP and documents to the Chief Clerk of the House or Secretary of the Senate for all office expenditures.
+Caucus offices have authorized designees for Caucus Office related expenses which do not go through the Clerk and Secretary. - 4) The approved AFP and documentation is forwarded to Financial Services to be processed.
 A check will be issued to whomever needs to be reimbursed (e.g., member, staff, vendor). - a) Unless specific documents need to be mailed with the check.
 (Please make a note of this to Financial Services along with the request). - b) Checks will be hand delivered to your office during session and mailed during the interim, please make a request to Financial Services regarding any desired alternatives.